johncarl81/transfuse/documentation.md

 }
 {% endhighlight %}

 These are associated in the TransfuseModule with the @BindInterceptor annotation.
-See the <a href="#configuration">Configuration</a> section for more details.
+See the <a href="#configuration">Configuration section</a> for more details.

 ##### Configuration